🎮

 GPD Q89 becomes much easier to judge once it is forced into the same room as GPD 5005, GPD 7018, and GPD G5.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 GPD Q89 versus GPD 5005 is interesting because better value is the obvious angle.
 If GPD Q89 feels almost right but not quite, GPD 5005 is the sort of nearby detour that can completely change the shortlist.
 GPD 5005 is tracked around Discontinued.
-From another angle, gPD Q89 versus GPD 7018 is interesting because better value is the obvious angle.
-Compared with GPD Q89, GPD 7018 makes the more obvious play for readers who care about better value.
+More importantly, gPD Q89 versus GPD 7018 is interesting because better value is the obvious angle.
+GPD 7018 sits close enough to GPD Q89 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GPD 7018 is tracked around Discontinued.
-That said, gPD Q89 versus GPD G5 is interesting because better value is the obvious angle.
+From another angle, gPD Q89 versus GPD G5 is interesting because better value is the obvious angle.
 GPD G5 sits close enough to GPD Q89 to make the comparison meaningful, but different enough to sharpen the buying decision.
 GPD G5 is tracked around Discontinued.

 The Buyer Profile